vfarcic/devops24/manuscript/04-helm.md

 As you can see, all the things that may vary from one *go-demo-3* installation to another are defined here.
 We can set how many replicas should be deployed for both the API and the DB.
 Tags of both can be changed as well.
 We can disable Ingress and change the host.
 We can change the type of the Service or disable RBAC.
 The resources are split into two groups, so that the API and the DB can be controlled separately.
 Finally, we can change database persistence by specifying the `storageClass`, the `accessMode`, or the `size`.

 I should have described those values in more detail in `README.md`, but, as I already admitted, I was too lazy to do that.
-The alternative explanation of the lack of proper README is that we'll go through the YAML files where those values are used and everything will become much clearer.
+The alternative explanation of the lack of proper README is that we'll go through the YAML files where those values are used, and everything will become much more apparent.

 The important thing to note is that the values defined in that file are defaults that are used only if we do not overwrite them during the installation through `--set` or `--values` arguments.